samuelaguilera/gravity-http-logger/README.md

 # Description

-This is an add-on for Gravity Forms that logs the code, message, headers and body of HTTP responses provided by WordPress for requests sent to third-party services using the WordPress HTTP API.
+This is an add-on for Gravity Forms that logs the code, message, headers and body of HTTP responses provided by WordPress for requests sent to third-party services using the WordPress HTTP API and GF core Backgroud tasks.

 # Usage